ttamg/deploy-docassemble/development-setup/README.md

 # Development setup

-This provides a simple setup for developers on a local machine.

-This provides an an alternative to the `docker run` instructions provided in the full **docassemble** documentation.

-Note that the `.env` file contains the full container options so that developers to play around with these features locally before deploying remotely.
+A simple **docassemble** set up on your local development machine for trial and development processes.

+The app runs on http://localhost or http://127.0.0.1 port 80.

+This setup is _not suitable for deployment_ as it does not use SSL.

 ## Volumes

 This setup creates a backup volume that will be placed in the local `volumes` subdirectory.
 Backup data will persist between sessions.
-The backup also contains the log files which are useful for debugging.

 ## Getting started

-From this directory, run:
+1. Copy across the `.env` and `docker-compose.yml` file.

+2. Run using:

-    docker-compose up -d
+        docker-compose up

-It takes up to 10 minutes to spawn all the processes first time around.
-You can try the command without the `-d` tag to see the progress.

-Once complete, **docassemble** app will be available on http://localhost:80 or http://127.0.0.1:80
+3. After around 10 mins of initial setup time, the app will be available on http://localhost or http://127.0.0.1 port 80.

-Bring the container down using **Ctrl-C** or `docker-compose down`
+4. Bring the container down using **Ctrl-C** or:

+        docker-compose down

-## Issues
+## Notes

-Note that it takes up to 10 minutes first time round to spawn all the processes.
-Make a cup of tea.

-Got other issues?
-Try the [docassemble Docker documentation](https://docassemble.org/docs/docker.html)
+- This setup achieves the same outcome as the simple `docker run` instructions provided in the [official documentation](https://docassemble.org/docs/docker.html#starting), but does so using `docker-compose` instead.

+- The `.env` file contains many more container options than are needed for development.
+They are included here so that developers can play around with these features locally before deploying remotely.
+But to get started you can ignore these.